smartclean/smartclean.github.io/docs/iam.md

 - **JWT authorization**: This mechanism is used primarily by the mobile and web applications to perform operations within a property.

+- **OAuth federated access**: This mechanism is used primarily by third party services (client credentials grant flow).
+This approach is preferred means when a third party application requires access to more than one projects within Matrix.
+Matrix SDKs allow this through a config update.
+You can reach out to us if you need an application identifier and secret from us or use your own from commonly available IAM solutions.

 Dashboard or mobile users assume the role specified in the user group which they belong to as a part of the property.

 # Request Authorization Steps